woocommerce/woocommerce/readme.txt

 * Templating - email-order-items.php change get_downloadable_file_url() to get_downloadable_file_urls() to support multiple files.

+* Tweak - More granular capabilities for admin/shop manager covering products, orders and coupons.
 * Tweak - Added some calculations to the order page when manually entering rows.
 Also added accounting.js for more accurate rounding of floats.
-& Tweak - Display tax/discount total for reference on orders
+* Tweak - Display tax/discount total for reference on orders
 * Tweak - Humanised order email subjects/headings
 * Tweak - Cleaned up the tax settings.
 * Tweak - If a PayPal prefix is changed, IPN requests break for all existing orders - fixed. new woocommerce_get_order_id_by_order_key() function added.
 Thanks Brent.